 - If you selected the Use the following account option and want to use Microsoft SQL Server authentication, select the Use SQL Server authentication check box.
 If you do not select the check box, Veeam Explorer for Microsoft SQL Server will use Windows authentication.

 Make sure that the administrative share (for example, \\myserver\C$) on the target machine is available.
 Read and Write are minimum required permissions, Full Control is recommended.

-When selecting the Use SQL Server authentication checkbox and providing your SQL server account, you will be asked to provide a target production server account at the next step, as shown below.
+If you select the Use SQL Server authentication check box and provide a SQL Server account, you will be prompted to provide an account to connect to the target server at the next step of the wizard.

 To browse for a server, do either of the following:

 - On the Local Servers tab, select a local SQL Server that is located on the machine with Veeam Explorer for Microsoft SQL Server.

 - On the Network Servers tab, select a SQL Server VM over the network.